 Like its English counterpart, the Italian top flight has had some iconic duos in the past.
 In particular, Filippo Inzaghi and Alessandro Del Piero made Juventus a millennial titan of the beautiful game.

-In 2020/21, it was Romelu Lukaku.
-In 2021/22 and 2022/23 it was Edin Dzeko.
-In 2023/24, he formed one of the best attacking duos around with Marcus Thuram, who joined on a free transfer from Borussia Monchengladbach.
+Today, however, Inter Milan are one of the main sides to beat, and a big reason for that is the way Lautaro Martinez has so readily gelled with supporting strikers.
+In 2020/21, it was Romelu Lukaku in 2021/22 and 2022/23 it was Edin Dzeko, and in 2023/24, he formed one of the best attacking duos around with Marcus Thuram, who joined on a free transfer from Borussia Monchengladbach.

 The Frenchman has proven the perfect foil for the diminutive Argentinian.
 He is an intelligent and powerful runner who uses his movement and physicality to open up space for his partner.
+In turn, Martinez had a career-best season in 2023/24, with 27 goals (24 in Serie A for the top scorer award) and four assists on top.

 Vinicius Junior and Rodrygo

+Over in La Liga, Raul and Fernando Morientes kept Real Madrid firmly on their perch in the late 1990s and early 2000s, despite the sustained threat of main rivals Barcelona.
 Then came almost a decade of Cristiano Ronaldo mania, which saw him complete his development from wing wizard to an all-out attacker, who was more than comfortable anywhere in the final third of the pitch.

 Fears of a downturn after his departure to Juventus were unfounded.
 The talent kept coming, and Real Madrid's pair of Brazilian wing wizards have more than filled the void left behind by CR7.

 Though they are both still yet to reach the prime of their careers, Vinicius Junior and Rodrygo have terrorised defenders for several seasons now, and 2023/24 was arguably their best campaign yet, culminating in a La Liga and Champions League double.
+The pair have a superb and intuitive understanding of one another, and frequently swap positions to cause opposition headaches.

 Nowhere was this more evident than against Manchester City in the Champions League quarter-finals back in April 2024, when runaway Ballon d’Or favourite at the time Vinicius Jr burst down the right wing and found his old friend in the middle, who converted to score a crucial goal and keep Real in the competition.